UnlyEd/simple-logger/README.md

 We recommend adapting:
 - The `prefix` option, using the filename, the class name, the module name, etc. to help locate the origin of the message.
 - The `shouldPrint` option to your needs.
 By default, it won't print anything in production environment.
 - The `colorize` option, if you want to customize the colors used on the server.
+See [`colorizeFallback`](./blob/main/src/simpleLogger.ts) for inspiration.

 ## Installation